-In Capstone-RISC-V, when using these instructions to access the memory location that does not contain an integer-type value, the result of the following operations is undefined:
+In Capstone, when using these instructions to access the memory location that does not contain an integer-type value, the results of the following operations are undefined:

-- Load an integer from the memory location. - Store an integer to the memory location and then load an integer from the rest of the CLEN -bit aligned memory location.
+- Load an integer from the memory location. - Store an integer to the memory location and then load an integer from the rest of the CLENBYTES-byte aligned memory location.